General Rules & Regulations

 Youth Hunting Days

 Youth Hunting Days are scheduled for many species of game and are for youth 17 years of age and younger.
 Youth who have not completed the hunter education program must be accompanied by an adult at least 21 years of age.
 Only the youth may take or attempt to take game.
-License and tag requirements are waived for the youth hunter (50-9-740).
+License and tag requirements are waived for the youth hunter only on youth days outside of the normal hunting season.
+(50-9-740)

 This special opportunity IS ONLY VALID FOR RESIDENTS OF SC THAT DO NOT HAVE A CURRENT STATE HUNTING LICENSE.
 On these days, those individuals are permitted to hunt without a state hunting license or other required permits, to include Wildlife Management Area (WMA) permit, or Migratory Waterfowl Permit (formerly State Duck Stamp) on all lands in which hunting is allowed, including private lands & Wildlife Management Areas (WMAs) that are not otherwise closed to hunting.
 Many WMAs may be closed to waterfowl hunting or other types of hunting or have special restrictions.
 Refer to info beginning on pg.
 94 for specific WMAs.
 All existing seasons, bag limits & methods of take still apply.